 Our practice involves a range of activities, including day-to-day compliance issues, administrative proceedings and litigation, and long-term planning for corporations that are working through issues involving transgenic crop policies.
 We leverage our experience working with the FDA and the FTC in order to provide our clients a holistic approach to assessing and managing the complexities of a multi-agency regulatory regime in order to achieve their business objectives.

-Mayer Brown’s regulatory practitioners counsel clients on all areas of the US Food & Drug Administration's (FDA) regulatory authority over veterinary drug products under the Food, Drug and Cosmetic Act and related regulations.
+Mayer Brown’s regulatory practitioners counsel clients on all areas of the FDA's regulatory authority over veterinary drug products under the Food, Drug and Cosmetic Act and related regulations.
 We have assisted our clients with respect to New Animal Drug Applications (NADAs), Abbreviated New Animal Drug Applications (ANADAs), Conditional Approvals (CNADAs), designing and conducting clinical studies for new animal drugs, Green Book listings, exclusivity issues under the Generic Animal Drug and Patent Restoration Act (GADPTRA) and responding to FDA warning letters and enforcement actions.
 We also represent our veterinary drug clients before the FTC in advertising cases, including Lanham Act litigation, as well as before the National Advertising Division of the Better Business Bureau (NAD) with respect to challenged advertising claims.

 Mayer Brown’s regulatory practitioners represent clients in matters involving US federal and state laws and regulations pertaining to cosmetics, including compliance with the Food, Drug, and Cosmetic Act (FDCA), Food Safety Modernization Act (FSMA), Fair Packaging and Labeling Act (FPLA), advertising and social media issues and similar statutes and related regulations in the United States and other key international markets.